varshanth-c/Trackme/README.md

 BASE_URL=http://localhost:8080

 Contributing 🤝
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.
+Contributions are welcome!

+Fork the repository

+Create a feature branch (git checkout -b feature-name)

+Commit changes (git commit -m 'Add feature')

+Push to the branch (git push origin feature-name)

+Open a Pull Request

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have ideas for improvement, feel free to open an issue with the enhancement tag.

-Thankyou
+Thank you for checking out Track₹! 🙌